-English 6
+English 6 Course: 961XY

 This course provides instruction in vocabulary, reading comprehension, and literature, as well as in oral communication skills.
 Reading instruction integrated with the domains of writing (composing/written expression and usage/mechanics) to produce multi-paragraph narratives, descriptions, explanations, and persuasive writings will be the focus of this course.
-Near the end of the school year, students will take the 6th grade Reading Standards of Learning (SOL) test.
+Students will take the 6th grade Reading Standards of Learning (SOL) test.

-English 6A
+English 6A Course: 961AY

 This advanced-level class is designed to meet the needs of 6th grade students with well-developed reading and writing skills.
 Vocabulary, literature, language, and writing instruction are taught, and instruction moves at a faster pace than in a non-advanced course.
 In addition, students in the advanced-level class will have wider reading and writing experiences than those required by the 6th grade English SOL.
-Selection factors for considering placement of students into this advanced-level class include success on the 5th grade SOL test, teacher recommendation, and other test scores.
-Near the end of the school year, students will take the 6th grade Reading SOL test.
+Selection factors for considering placement of students into this advanced-level class include success on the 5th grade SOL test, teacher recommendation, and/or other data.
+Students will take the 6th grade Reading SOL test.

-Math 6
+Math 6 Course: 962XY

 This course covers the 6th grade math Standards of Learning curriculum.
 The development of problem solving skills will be a major goal.
 Students will use appropriate technologies such as calculators and computers.
 A wide range of skills and strategies will be developed in the following areas: number and number sense, computation and estimation, measurement, geometry, probability, statistics, patterns, and algebra.
-Near the end of the school year, students will take the 6th grade math SOL test..
+Students will take the 6th grade math SOL test.

-Math 6A
+Math 6A Course: 962AY

 This advanced course covers the 7th grade math SOL.
 Students will be required to identify applications of the mathematical principles that can be applied to science and other disciplines.
 Appropriate technologies such as calculators, videos, and computers will be utilized.
-There are selection factors for considering placement of students into this advanced-level class which can be found in the recommended instructional sequences section.
-Near the end of the school year, students will take the 7th grade math SOL test.
+There are selection factors for considering placement of students into this advanced-level class which can be found in the recommended instructional sequences section., Students will take the 7th grade math SOL test.